 1. Living Literature

-- Written in narrative form or in a conversational tone
+- Written in narrative form or in a conversational tone.

-- Well-written with rich language (not short, choppy sentences)
+- Well-written with rich language (not short, choppy sentences).

-- Well-told, igniting imagination
+- Well-told, igniting imagination.

-- Touches emotions
+- Touches emotions of the reader.

-- Includes ideas (not just facts)
+- Includes ideas (not just dry facts).

-- Subject matter comes alive
+- Subject matter comes alive for the reader.

+Charlotte Mason calls recitation “the children’s art”.
+Recitation comes naturally for children.
 The goal of recitation is to understand and communicate the nuance of the meaning of the words, and to speak beautiful words beautifully.
 This process allows the student to slow down and absorb meaningful passages.
 Memorization is not the goal of recitation, although it is often the fruit.